 Making Tables Screen-Reader Friendly

-While LaTeX primarily produces PDF output, considering accessibility improves document usability:Accessible table with semantic markup:
+While LaTeX primarily produces PDF output, considering accessibility improves document usability:- Code

 Troubleshooting Complex Tables